Fallout 76 Camping Guide – How to Build, Best Locations

 In this Fallout 76 Camping Guide, we will guide you on how you can build your own custom camps in Fallout 76.
 Apart from how to build camps, we will also share some great locations where you can build your camps and have a safe roof over your head in the wastelands.
 Camping is a very useful feature in Fallout 76 and you can also perform a lot of other useful tasks in your camp as well.

-We have curated this Fallout 76 Camping Guide, in which we have detailed the camp building mechanic as well as the best locations so that you can pick the best location and build your camp.
-Our best locations are based on availability of resources, power and other useful things in close proximity of your camp location.
+We have curated this Fallout 76 Camping Guide, in which we have detailed the camp-building mechanics as well as the best locations so that you can pick the best location and build your camp.
+Our best locations are based on the availability of resources, power, and other useful things close to your camp location.
 We will also detail about what are the requirements for building your own custom camp and some tips on defending it from attackers.

 Camping Guide – Fallout 76